 These appointments can be catered to the student’s needs.
 Students should come to their OT appointments with a teaching skill they would like to work on during the meeting.
 OT’s are 55 minutes long and students will teach for 45 – 50 minutes and discuss the notes written by the teacher completing the OT for 5 – 10 minutes.
 The teacher completing the OT will write notes for the student but will not be using the Practice Teaching Critique 1.
 The teacher will be looking for the student seeing more, multitasking, using imagery, speaking to issues with more accuracy and/or be capable of doing deeper work at tempo.
 The trainee will be required to turn in an assignment after completing each OT.

 Local students: can work with any TPC teacher on staff.

 Long distance students: usually will be working with a Host Advisor (HA) or Licensed Teacher Trainer (LTT).
 Students can only complete 5 OT’s with a HA.
 Students working with a HA will complete the first OT with HA, then alternate each OT with TPC.
 The final OT will completed prior to the final exams in Boulder.
-The video footage of the OT’s will be sent by DVD to TPC (attention Pace Wilson) or through YouTube to the Director of Education, email@example.com.
+Students can choose to either Skype or send video footage of the OT’s will be sent by DVD to TPC (attention Pace Wilson) or through YouTube or Dropbox to the Director of Education, email@example.com.
 If a student is working with a local LTT, they can complete all 10 OT’s with that LTT.
 However, it is encouraged for trainees to complete the required OT’s with different teachers to receive a variety of feedback.
 Long distance students can request different teachers when sending footage to TPC.